Mosh Pit Etiquette: Rules, Safety & What to Expect

 Avoid pits entirely Back of the floor or seated sections

-If a pit opens up right where you are standing, simply turn your back to it and move outward.
-Other fans understand the signal and will let you pass.
+If a pit opens up right where you are standing, turn your back to it and move outward.
+Other fans read that signal and will let you pass without much fuss.

 Reading the Room

 Different pit styles call for different responses.
-A circle pit, where everyone runs in a loop, is fast but predictable.
-A wall of death, where the crowd splits and charges together, is intense and best left to experienced fans.
-The energy of a pit usually mirrors the band’s set, which is shaped during planning, as our look at how setlists are made explains.
-Knowing the heavy songs are coming lets you decide when to dive in.
+A circle pit, where everyone runs in a loop, moves fast but stays predictable.
+A wall of death, where the crowd splits and charges together from both sides, hits harder and is best left to fans who have done it before.
+Pit energy tends to mirror the band’s set, which gets shaped well before the show, as our look at how setlists are made explains.
+Knowing the heavy songs are coming up lets you decide when to dive in and when to hang back.

 Frequently Asked Questions